 Late Spring Musky Fishing—The Giants Wake Up

-In the first days of the musky season, everything is just waking up.
-Water temperature becomes the key to finding the best places to fish for musky.
+In the first days of the Musky season, everything is just waking up.
+Water temperature becomes the key to finding the best places to fish for Musky.
 Look for shallow bays and areas where the bottom substrate is dark-colored.
 These will be the places where the sun warms the water more quickly than other parts of the lake.
 Baitfish, insects and hungry panfish will all be attracted to these warm areas.
-And, where you find active fish, you’ll find muskies.
+Where you find active fish, you’ll find muskies.

-For the musky angler targeting these shallow areas during the spring, the go-to bait should be the bucktail spinner, commonly referred to as simply bucktails.
+For the Musky anglers targeting these shallow areas during the spring, the go-to bait should be the bucktail spinner, commonly referred to as simply “bucktails.”